uoy-research/CellPhe-data-pipeline/README.md

 }
 ```

-Refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) and the `nextflow.config` in this repo for more ideas, especially if you are trying to run the pipeline on your own HPC or Cloud setup.
+Refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) and `nextflow.config` in this repo for more ideas, especially if you are trying to run the pipeline on your own HPC or Cloud setup.

 ## Checkpointing / resuming previous runs

-Nextflow keeps a cache of every step that has been executed so that if you were to rerun a pipeline that had already successfully complete some of the steps before, it would be able to resume where it left off.
+Nextflow keeps a cache of every step that has been executed allowing for the resumption of partially completed runs.
 For example, if you had run a pipeline with segmentation model cyto3 and tracking algorithm SimpleLAP successfully, but now you want to run Sparse LAP instead, if you added `-resume` to the `nextflow run` command, Nextflow won't need to rerun the segmentation and can jump straight to the tracking.
 See the [docs](https://www.nextflow.io/docs/latest/cache-and-resume.html) for full details of how this works.

 # Running on University of York HPC